BA Childhood Practice

 Phase 2 or Phase 3 Entry

-Applicants who hold a Level 7 practice qualification with at least 2 years practice experience plus an additional qualification with credits at Level 8 (e.g. PDA,SVQ4, HND) can apply for direct entry into Phase 2 or Phase 3 of the course.
+Applicants who hold a Level 7 practice qualification with at least 2 years practice experience plus an additional qualification with credits at Level 8 (for example, PDA,SVQ4, HND) can apply for direct entry into Phase 2 or Phase 3 of the course.
 Offers for these places are limited and will be prioritised by date of application.
 Applicants seeking to enter at Phase 2 or Phase 3 will attend a short academic induction programme to support their academic writing skills.

 Transition to Higher Education Childhood Practice